droonga/droonga.org/tutorial/1.0.6/groonga/index.md

     # service droonga-engine stop
     # service droonga-http-server stop

-If you install services manually without the installation script, you have to stop services by raw commands like:
+If you installed services manually without the installation script, you have to stop services by raw commands like:

     # droonga-engine-stop
     # droonga-http-server-stop